Social Risk and Opportunity in the Built Environment

 Who should apply?

-This certificate is designed for current and future leaders in the planning, financing, delivery and maintenance of the built environment, including:
+This certificate is designed for leaders in the planning, financing, delivery and maintenance of the built environment, including:

 - Urban planners and architects